kennbr34/passmanager/README.md

 If you don't want to install the automake package contents, and want to compile the binary alone, just link with lcrypto

-gcc passmanager.c -o passmanager -lcrypto -lcap
+gcc -std=c99 passmanager.c -o passmanager -lcrypto

 Special Note: I would advise against using optimization, because the functions which are used to clear memory of sensitive data may be optimized out.